Law Menu

 Your LSAT must be written by January of the intake year.

 Be sure to note on your application when you will be taking the LSAT and include your LSAC ID number.
-If you are writing the January LSAT, we will only review your file if a prior score is competitive, otherwise, we'll wait for the January score to become avaialble.
+If you are writing the January LSAT, we will only review your file if a prior score is competitive, otherwise, we'll wait for the January score to become available.

 Which LSAT score do we use?